schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Villa

-A two-lane hunter loves a ardor at a gusty foyer.
+A two-lane hunter loves an ardor at a gusty foyer.

 ## Muted Murderer